cockpit-project/cockpit-project.github.io/external/bots/README.md

 images.
 You can then include these commits into the pull request in any way you like.

+### Creating a new image

+Creating a new image from scratch requires some [images/scripts/](./images/scripts) files.
+For a new image called `tux` we need:

+- `tux.bootstrap`: Download or create an initial qcow2 image which boots and has SSH acccess.
+If available, this should be the latest available cloud image, but it may also invoke some other VM build tool or build service.
+  This script runs in the [cockpit/tasks](https://github.com/cockpit-project/cockpituous/tree/main/tasks/container) container, and thus can only use the tools installed there.
+If necessary, add them first.
+- `tux.setup`: The setup script runs inside the downloaded test image, install all required build and test dependencies, and sets up an `admin` user.

+For a new image it is recommended to follow the existing setup/bootstrap scripts, for example the `fedora` one.

+Run `./image-create -v tux` to build the image.
+If that succeeds, a new image is saved in `images` as `images/tux` (a symlink to the real qcow2 file).
+Test-boot it with `./vm-run tux`, and ensure you can:

+ - Log in with SSH as the `admin` and `root` user with our usual test SSH key
+ - Become root with `sudo` as admin works (password "foobar")

+To add that image to our CI, create a PR and follow the "Creating new images for a pull request" section.
+External contributors will need to ask a Cockpit team member to create a copy of the PR and follow this workflow.

+For the initial PR it is recommended to add the new image to the `_manual` testmap of `starter-kit` or other project to prove that the created image is functional.

 ### Updating CI to a new Fedora release

 `TEST_OS_DEFAULT` is usually set to the latest (stable) Fedora released,